Life insurance frequently asked questions

 What can I do if I am struggling to keep up with my monthly payments?

-If you’re feeling any financial pressure, we're here to support you and find a solution.
-You can explore options like permanently reducing your monthly payments by adjusting your cover or the duration of protection which could make things more manageable.
+If you’re feeling any financial pressure, we're here to help you.
+You can explore options like reducing your monthly payments by lowering your cover amount or shortening your policy term, which could make things more manageable.
+We also offer a cost of living support scheme.
+This lets you lower your payments for now, with the freedom to increase them again in 12 and/or 24 months when you’re back on track.

 If I don't pay my premiums, what will happen?